IODeep: an IOD for the introduction of deep learning in the DICOM standard: Theoretical Background

 CNN-based networks are often used as a backbone for architectures trained to solve region proposal tasks.
 In fact, in contrast to semantic segmentation that needs pixel precision, region proposal architectures return predictions about ROIs, i.e. bounding boxes around the truly interesting pattern.
-Providing loose information about the region to be investigated is the best option for the diagnostic purpose because the physician is not hurried in precise pixel level analysis; rather she or he is simply alerted that some interesting thing may be present in a certain zone of the image.
-One of the main disadvantages of region proposal architectures is the high computational cost deriving from the increasing number of trainable parameters.
 Punn and Agarwal \cite{Punn_Agarwal_2022} in their 2022 survey analysed the state-of-the-art of all U-Net variants used in region proposal tasks; the survey's emphasis is on the efficiency of the various variants in tricky tasks such as the diagnosis of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Zhang et al. in 2023 \cite{Zhang_Zhang_Jin_Xu_Xu_2023} propose the MDU-Net, an architecture consisting of a multi-scale dense connections (MDC) encoder and a U-shaped decoder for biomedical image segmentation.
 The multi-scale dense connections, allowing shorter connections between layers close to the input and output, enable a much deeper U-net that reduces potential overfitting and further improves segmentation performance.
-Finally, Song et al. \cite{Song_Wang_Zeng_Guo_Li_2023}. in their work propose the Outlined Attention U-Network, (OAU-Net) based on a bypass branching strategy to solve biomedical image segmentation tasks, capable of detecting surface and deep features.
+Finally, Song et al. \cite{Song_Wang_Zeng_Guo_Li_2023} in their work propose the Outlined Attention U-Network, (OAU-Net) based on a bypass branching strategy to solve biomedical image segmentation tasks, capable of detecting surface and deep features.
 The particularity of this architecture lies in the encoders that are based on residual convolution.